Harvey Weinstein timeline: How the scandal unfolded

 - British actress Lysette Anthony says Weinstein raped her at her London home in the late 1980s while another, unidentified woman says she was raped in 1992.

-- Woody Allen says he is "sad" for Harvey Weinstein as the producer faces numerous allegations of sexual assault.
-"The whole Harvey Weinstein thing is very sad for everybody involved.
-Tragic for the poor women that were involved, sad for Harvey that [his] life is so messed up."
-He later clarifies his comments in a statement to Variety: "When I said I felt sad for Harvey Weinstein I thought it was clear the meaning was because he is a sad, sick man.
-I was surprised it was treated differently.
-Lest there be any ambiguity, this statement clarifies my intention and feelings."
+- Woody Allen says he is "sad" for Harvey Weinstein.
+He later clarifies his comments in a statement: "When I said I felt sad for Harvey Weinstein I thought it was clear the meaning was because he is a sad, sick man."

-- The BBC understands that UK police are investigating a number of sexual assault allegations involving Harvey Weinstein.
-The Metropolitan Police says he is accused of assaulting three women in separate incidents in London in the late 1980s, 1992, 2010, 2011 and 2015.
-The Hollywood film producer has "unequivocally denied" any allegations of non-consensual sex.
+- UK police investigate a number of sexual assault allegations involving Weinstein.
+The Metropolitan Police say he is accused of assaulting three women in separate incidents in London in the late 1980s, 1992, 2010, 2011 and 2015.
+The producer has "unequivocally denied" any allegations of non-consensual sex.

 16 October 2017